-Exploring influential video game examples and relevant theoretical and critical writing, you’ll analyse the cultural and artistic contexts in which the medium has been theorised, produced and played.
-You will also become familiar with the technological developments and conceptual transformations, before and after the so-called digital shift, establishing a firm understanding of the technical and intellectual changes which have influenced the development of the video game as a medium.
+This unit introduces you to a range of key concepts central to developing an understanding of video games and the history of their theorisation.
+Exploring influential video game examples and relevant theoretical and critical writings, you will analyse the cultural and artistic contexts in which the medium has been theorised, produced and played.
+You will also become familiar with the technological developments and conceptual transformations, before and after the so called digital shift, establishing a firm understanding of the technical and intellectual changes that have influenced the development of the video game as a medium.

 Through this unit you will further build on the 2D and 3D skills and contextual knowledge you gained in Year one.
 Alongside this you will develop your understanding of professional aspects of AAA workflows and wider games industry, when starting to define your future role within it.

 You'll be introduced to games production practices by adopting professional roles and working together in teams.
 Divided into two halves, in the first half, you will work as part of a group to create a 3D environment based on a real world setting as chosen by your tutors.
 The second half of the unit concentrates on using your developing practical and conceptual skills to produce an outcome of high quality.

 You’ll critically examine the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital.
 You’ll also discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.